-Integrating expertise of various scientific disciplines to improve human and animal health
+Integrating expertise of various scientific disciplines to improve animal and human health

 Resistance to Colistin discovered in SA poultry